-The reason I felt compelled to write about this is that I had been feeling a fullness in my ears since I fainted a while back.
+The reason I felt compelled to write about this is that I had fullness in my ears for a while after I fainted.
 I wasn’t dizzy, just a little spacey.
 It felt like I was spacially challenged.
 I could walk up and down hills for over an hour in the morning and feel fine.
-But when I sat in front of my computer for a while, I started to feel pressure in my ears and sometimes my blood pressure spiked.
+But when I sat in front of my computer for a while, I started to feel pressure in my ears, and sometimes my blood pressure spiked.

 I told my regular doctor what was going on and he recommended that I take a Sudafed.
 Later, when it became more annoying, I went to urgent care and told the doctor about the Sudafed.
 He told me to stop taking it because it causes blood pressure to spike and was surprised that my regular guy had recommended it.

 It’s always fun when doctors disagree, isn’t it?

-It could have been a combination of a car accident a couple of years ago, jogging for 6 months at a gym (not always a good idea after the age of 50), and then fainting and falling on my head.
+It could have been a combination of a car accident I was involved in two years before, jogging for 6 months at a gym (not always a good idea after the age of 50), and then fainting and falling on my head.
 Each year between 20 – 40 percent of adults over 60 fall for some reason and between 12 and 67 percent fracture a hip.
 It’s important that we learn to prevent falls as we grow older.
-If you fall and feel spacey it’s a good idea to check to see if you have ear rocks is a good idea.
+If you fall and feel spacey it’s a good idea to check to see if you have ear rocks or another ear condition.

-If you fall, have balance issues, or just feel spaced out, make sure to have your doctor give you a referral to an ENT.
+If you suspect you may have ear rocks, make sure to have your doctor give you a referral to an ENT.
 I’ve had everything from a neurologist to a cardiologist check me out and tell me I’m perfectly healthy.
 Hopefully, it will be something easily treatable but always find out so you don’t fall and can’t get up.